 Programme in detail

-Students on the BA programme often choose more human geography oriented modules, and the core modules for this degree are focused more in this area, but you have the option to also take physical geography modules, and maintaining a balance between the two areas of geography is an option many of our students pursue.
+Students on the BA programme often choose more human geography oriented modules, and the core modules for this degree are focused in this area.
+However, you have the option to also take physical geography modules.
+Maintaining a balance between the two areas of geography is an option many of our students pursue.
 You can also take up to two 15 credit modules per year from other subjects so you can maintain an interest in another discipline as part of your BA Geography degree.
 We will guide you in your module choice to ensure that you choose modules which complement each other and follow a pathway which will help you to gain skills and knowledge relevant for your future career.

 This programme is accredited by the Royal Geographic Society with IBG.